 The first episode was particularly nasty and creepy, but I think the atmosphere was good and I liked the stylish designs.

 On the other side, the plot was rather flat, being a typical battle of good vs evil, but just with more extreme content.

-But at least, it wasn't boring to watch, sot hat's something.
+But at least, it wasn't boring to watch, so that's something.

-A decent watch Justice League Dark didn't disappoint any of my expectations, being another good entry for the DC animated universe.
+Justice League Dark didn't disappoint any of my expectations, being another good entry for the DC animated universe.

 It was entertaining to watch and it had a nice animation and designs.
 It was also nice to see some often overlooked characters from DC comics (Such as Deadman) getting some spotlight, and honestly more of these lesser know characters deserve their own opportunity to shine.

 And honestly I don't know why this got an "R", taking into consideration how The Flashpoint Paradox got only a PG-13 rating despite being far more violent than this movie.